OsamaRagab520/fend-Project-LandingPage/README.md

 ## Description

-Project was about adding an interactivity to a static web page using Javascript features
+Project was about adding an interactivity to a static web page using Javascript featuresز

-What i did to do so:
+### What i did to do so:

 1. Add addtional section as spcified in the rubric.
 2. Build a Navigation menu that enables the user to moves between section faily quickly and _smoothly_ using __JS__.